rafasoares/cancancan-wiki/Defining-Abilities-with-Blocks.md

-Some complex ability conditions are not possible through a hash as shown in the [[Defining Abilities]] page.
-For these you can use a block.
+If your conditions are too complex to define in a hash (as shown in [[Defining Abilities]] page), you can use a block to define them in Ruby.

 ```ruby
 can :update, Project do |project|